amykember/amysgurumis/_posts/2019-10-17-flat-dolls-on-parade.md

 title: 'Flat dolls on parade'
 date: 2019-12-25 01:15:25.000000 -0400
 ---
-Just a quick hello before the end of 2019 (with resolutions for more content in 2020).
+Just a quick hello before the end of 2019 with resolutions for more content in 2020.
 On December 7th I was in a craft show for the first time in years.
 My stall was a bit sparse; I always think I'll have more time to prep than I really do.

 {% include image.html src="/assets/practicesetup.jpeg" desc="Craft Show Practice Setup" %}

 Disney+ was a great entertainer while I toiled away over my crochet hook and Bernat Handicrafter Cotton.
 I displayed flat dolls a-plenty but my bird ornaments turned out to be the better seller.
 No one seemed crazed about my subtle nod to Harry Potter with a flat doll for each Hogwarts house.
 Live and learn, I suppose.
-My little cousin Pat was a great help - there with my Aunt Julia who sells button art - he is a great supporter of artisans.
+My little cousin Pat was a great help—there with my Aunt Julia who sells button art—he is a great supporter of artisans.

 {% include image.html src="/assets/meandpat.jpeg" desc="Me and Helper Pat" %}